-12. Cost Per Dollar Raised
+13. Cost Per Dollar Raised

-The math to calculate this metric isn't hard: simply divide how much your fundraiser or marketing effort cost by the amount it brought in.
+Divide how much your fundraiser or marketing effort cost by the amount it brought in.
 So for example, if your direct mail appeals cost $100 to send out and resulted in donations totaling $500, your cost per dollar raised would amount to $.20 (a positive ROI!)